 First Year Students and Transfer Students

 Incoming first-year and transfer students may apply for housing after being accepted to SMU.
 The first step is to pay the Orientation, Housing and Matriculation deposit to the Office of Undergraduate Admissions.
 (The $100 non-refundable housing deposit is include in the OHM deposit.)
 After your University deposit is processed and complete, you will receive an email with instructions on how to complete the online Residence Hall Application and Housing License Agreement.
-To apply, log in using your SMU ID and SMU password to complete the application and electronically sign the housing license agreement.
+After the deposit is processed, a new student may log into the SMU Housing Portal using their SMU ID and SMU password to complete the application and electronically sign the housing license agreement.
 Although housing is guaranteed for the first two years, student MUST complete the housing application process after submitting the University deposit.

 Beginning in the Fall of 2014, students who matriculate as first-year students will be expected to live on-campus for two years, unless they are older than 21 when they enter as first-year students.
 Transfer students who are under 20 years of age will also be required to live on campus for at least one year.

 Incoming first-year students from the Dallas area may request an exception to the requirement in order to live at home with parent or guardian in their primary residence.
 The request to live at home form should be returned in lieu completing the housing application.